Aristotle2003/Aurora-Revision/README.md

 # Robin's Change preparation:
-- add reports, pin_list, mute_list collection into the database
+- add reports collection, isPinned field, isMuted field into the database
 - add a few function in profileview.swift to allow report, block, mute, pin, and search.

 ## Waiting to be done: